allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 By asking visual questions, such as "what color is the sky", we control the image captioner to focus on the peculiar nature of this photo (that this is a black & white photo).
 Instead of describing what is the scene of this picture ("airplane taking off"), the caption model describes the meta-level information of this picture: ("a black and white photo of an airplane").

 Examining controllable text generation in a joint (image, text) domain solves the problem of not knowing what aspect of text to control, and dense annotations in image datasets allows us to quickly verify how well we can control the generated text.
-I will then describe how we control the caption generation by asking a question (of course, a pre-trained VQA model is involved).
+I will then describe how we control the caption generation by asking a question.

 ## Controlling via RSA: A Simple Tour

-Rational Speech Act (RSA) framework is a Psycholinguistic framework that models how human would (rationally) communicate information.
+The Rational Speech Act (RSA) framework is a Psycholinguistic framework that models how human would (rationally) communicate information.
 Given a set of images (let's assume each image is fully represented by a list of attributes such as `{blue cap, mountain}`), RSA is a Bayesian game where the goal is to pick an attribute from the set to best represent this image, in the presence of other "distracting" images.
 It's like in a cop show, where the police lines up suspects and the witness needs to identify who committed the crime.

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/bayesian_decoding/police_lineup.jpg?raw=true" style="width:70%"> <br> <span>Source: New Yorker; University of Michigan, Law School. </span> </p>